Amalan-ConStat/TidyTuesday/Week_35/bridges_baby.md

 Average Traffic Less than or equal to 100,000 for Counties with Bridge Condition
 --------------------------------------------------------------------------------

-While obtaining summary for county variable there is one issue because there are two observations which say "Baltimore city" than "Baltimore City" and I dont want to change them.
+While obtaining summary for county variable there is one issue because there are two observations which say "Baltimore city" than "Baltimore City" and I don't want to change them.

 If we focus of Average Daily Traffic less than or equal to 100,000 based on County and Condition.
 It is clear that Poor condition bridges are part of this criteria and mostly Average Daily Traffic is less than 5000 for Counties Howard, Hartford and Carroll.
-WHile Baltimore County has highest amount upto 75,000, but Baltimore County has highest amount close to 40,000.
+While Baltimore County has highest amount up-to 75,000, but Baltimore County has highest amount close to 40,000.
 Finally Anne Arundel County has only one Poor condition bridge which has Average Daily Traffic Close to zero.

 We can see that there are more Fair Condition bridges than Good ones.
 In Baltimore County most of the Fair condition bridges have Average Daily Traffic less than 15000.
-Similary Carroll county and Hartford county also behave similarly.
+Similarly Carroll county and Hartford county also behave similarly.
 But for Good condition bridges this is not the case where there is no certain strong dense region as similar to Fair condition bridges.

 Previously when we looked into Ownership we did not see Baltimore City as a factor, but here that is not the case.